-Last weekend we went to Ibaraki to visit the inlaws.
-Among the many treats we got from my father-in-law’s garen were kabocha or Japanese pumpkins, which I used to make kabocha no nimino (simmered pumpkin).
-This led me to think about all the fun fall foods that are coming this way.
-Here are 5 super easy Japanese recipes for fall that are perfect when you don’t know what to cook for dinner.
+Among the many autumn treats I often eat at my in-laws’ home is kabocha no nimino (simmered pumpkin), made from pumpkins straight out of my father-in-law’s garden.
+That dish got me thinking about all the fun fall foods that are coming this way!
+Here are 5 super easy Japanese recipes for fall that are perfect for when you don’t know what to cook for dinner.

 Simply cut the pumpkin into cubes after removing the seeds and pulp.
 Watch your hands as the rind is really tough!